Code of Conduct

 Violation of this Company policy not only is a violation of the Code of Conduct but may also result in civil and criminal fines and penalties.
 Company employees who are involved in any capacity in the sales function should be familiar with the Company’s policies regarding expenses, including promotional expenses.

 If you have a question about a specific circumstance or situation, the Company’s Legal Department can provide guidance to you in this area.

 Federal and state laws generally permit individuals to make contributions to candidates for public office.
 However, contributions by corporations are subject to various restrictions and, in some cases, may be prohibited by law.
 Because of the significant legal and other issues, contributions of Company funds, goods or services to candidates for public office without the approval of the Company’s Chief Executive Officer are strictly prohibited.

 14. Reporting Illegal or Unethical Behavior

 It is the obligation of every employee to promptly talk to supervisors, managers or other appropriate parties as listed in “Section E: How to Report Questionable Practices and Make Complaints” about observed or suspected illegal or unethical behavior, including any violation of this Code of Conduct.
 It is the policy of the Company not to allow retaliation for reports of misconduct by others made in good faith by employees.
 Retaliation for good faith reports of suspected criminal activity, and certain other matters, could also be illegal under federal law.
-Employees are expected to cooperate in internal investigations of misconduct.

 Employees with concerns may talk to their supervisor or forward complaints on a confidential or anonymous basis through any of the contacts listed in “Section E: How to Report Questionable Practices and Make Complaints”.